laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 $$ P = I \* ({&Delta;&omega; \over &Delta;t}) \* &omega; + k \* &omega;^3 $$

-Although this is an easy technical implementable algorithm by calculating a running sum of this function (see [[3]](#3), and more specifically [[4]](#4)).
-However, the presence of the many small &omega;'s makes the outcome of this calculation quite volatile, even despite the robust underlying calculation for &omega;.
+This is an easy technical implementable algorithm by calculating a running sum of this function (see [[3]](#3), and more specifically [[4]](#4)).
+However, the presence of the many small &omega;'s makes the outcome of this calculation potentially quite volatile, even despite the robust underlying calculation for &omega;.
 Calculating this across the stroke might be an option, but the presence of &Delta;&omega; would make the power calculation highly dependent on both accurate stroke detection and the accurate determination of instantanous &omega;.

 An alternative approach is given in [[1]](#1), [[2]](#2) and [[3]](#3), which describe that power on a Concept 2 is determined through ([[1]](#1) formula 9.1), which proposes:

 $$ \overline{P} = k \* \overline{\omega}^3 $$

 Where $\overline{P}$ is the average power and $\overline{\omega}$ is the average angular velocity during the stroke.
-Here, the average speed can be determined in a robust manner (i.e. ${&Delta;&theta; \over &Delta;t}$ for sufficiently large &Delta;t).
+Here, the average speed $\overline{\omega}$ can be determined in a robust manner (i.e. ${&Delta;&theta; \over &Delta;t}$ for the entire cycle, which makes &Delta;t sufficiently large to isolate it from measurement noise).

 Dave Venrooy indicates that this formula is accurate with a 5% margin [[3]](#3).
 Testing this on live data confirms this behavior.
 Academic research on the accuracy of the Concept 2 RowErg PM5's power measurements [[15]](#15) shows that: